 Who can use this?

-Much of the Marlboro course content is visible to anyone, however, page editing is restricted to faculty and students.
+On the Marlboro College computer site, much of course content is visible to anyone; however, page editing is restricted to faculty and students.

 How do I log in?